 Policy 8.8.1: The City of Palmetto adopted the Local Mitigation Strategy Plan on November 1, 1999.
-The Coastal Management Plan shall be amended to include appropriate plan strategies and policies in the next round of plan amendments after adoption of the City's Comprehensive Plan.
+The Coastal Management Plan shall be reviewed, and amended, if necessary to include appropriate plan strategies and policies in the next round of plan amendments after adoption of the City's Comprehensive Plan.